Toolkit ShelfFind

 1. Enter gross monthly income before taxes.

-2. Enter monthly housing payment and other recurring debt payments.
+2. Enter the current or proposed monthly housing payment, auto loans, student loans, credit card minimums, and other recurring debt payments.

 3. Check front-end DTI for housing and back-end DTI for total debts.

-4. Use the guide table as a planning range, not a lender decision.
+4. Use the guide table as a planning range, then test the next mortgage, loan, or rent scenario separately.

 Example